Tokyo Twilight Ghost Hunters

 Tokyo Twilight Ghost Hunters (魔都紅色幽撃隊, Mato Kurenai Yūgekitai) is a 2014 visual novel produced by Toybox Inc. for the PlayStation 3 and PlayStation Vita.
-It was originally released in Japan by Arc System Works and was released in North America by Aksys Games in Europe by NIS America in 2015.
+It was originally released in Japan by Arc System Works and was released in North America by Aksys Games and in the PAL region by NIS America in 2015.
 An updated version with a reworked battle system, titled Tokyo Twilight Ghost Hunters Daybreak: Special Gigs, first released in Japan in 2015 before releasing worldwide for PlayStation 3, PlayStation 4, PlayStation Vita, and Windows.

 The game includes adventure game and visual novel gameplay, as well as strategy role-playing elements.

 Reception

+Tokyo Twilight Ghost Hunters

+The original game received "mixed" reviews on both platforms, according to the review aggregation website Metacritic.
+In Japan, however, Famitsu gave the PS3 and Vita versions each a score of 31 out of 40.

-Hardcore Gamer gave the game a 2 out of 5 score, and criticized the lack of explanations for many of the elements of the game, such as the icon-based system for responding to characters, while also praising the character animation.
+Hardcore Gamer criticized the lack of explanations for many of the elements of the Vita version, such as the icon-based system for responding to characters, while also praising the character animation.

-Erren Van Duine of PlayStation LifeStyle also disliked the lack of in-game explanations, but gave praise in particular to the art style, character animation, backgrounds, story, and the English localization, while criticizing the role-playing segments for being too frustrating and luck-based.
+Erren VanDuine of PlayStation LifeStyle also disliked the lack of in-game explanations, but gave praise in particular to the art style, character animation, backgrounds, story, and the English localization, while criticizing the role-playing segments for being too frustrating and luck-based.

+Daybreak Special Gigs

+The PlayStation 4 and Vita versions of Daybreak Special Gigs received "mixed" reviews according to Metacritic.